 Scoring in the 85th Percentile on the GRE/GMAT Exams

 Obtaining a score in the top 15th percent of the GRE and/or GMAT is an excellent way to demonstrate core competency in key data science skills.
-Advanced preparation for these exams is essential; showing up the day of with a hangover and no cramming is a ticket to the bottom of the stack of applicants.
-Both the testing companies themselves and students who have taken these exams strongly recommend taking practice tests on sample quantitative problems until the candidate feels proficient with them.
+Serious preparation for these exams is essential; showing up the day of with a hangover and no cramming is a ticket to the bottom of the stack of applicants.
+Both the testing companies themselves and your unfortunate predecessors who have taken these exams strongly recommend taking practice tests on sample quantitative problems until the candidate feels proficient with them.

 The GRE’s quantitative section is particularly important and evaluates the candidate’s skills in algebra, geometry, data analysis, and arithmetic.
-Candidates seeking a career in data science should pay particular note to statistics including probabilities and standard deviations.
+You should pay particular note to statistics including probabilities and standard deviations.
 The official GRE website offers free practice exams and sample questions.

 Bridge Programs and MOOCs (Massive Open Online Courses) to Fill Gaps in Functional Knowledge

 A boot camp is only one option for boosting your baseline skills for a master’s program, however.
 Many graduate programs recognize that students are coming in without the right mix of skills to maximize their learning potential.
 These schools commonly offer bridge programs for candidates who may lack specific skills essential for data science work.
 Two types of bridge programs are available, reflecting the deficiencies candidates commonly have: